AaronSadlerUK/Our.Umbraco.UmbNav/README.md

     PM> Install-Package Our.Umbraco.UmbNav.Core

-To [install api from NuGet](https://www.nuget.org/packages/Our.Umbraco.UmbNav.Api), run the following command in your instance of Visual Studio.
+To [install API from NuGet](https://www.nuget.org/packages/Our.Umbraco.UmbNav.Api), run the following command in your instance of Visual Studio.

     PM> Install-Package Our.Umbraco.UmbNav.Api